Stability and Fourier-Mukai Transforms on Higher Dimensional Elliptic Fibrations: Preliminaries and notation

 \subsection{The setup}

 Let us fix the following setting for the rest of the article.
-We will assume that $\pi : X \to S$ is a morphism satisfying: \begin{itemize} \item[(i)] $\pi$ is projective and flat; \item[(ii)] $X, S$ are smooth projective varieties; \item[(iii)] the generic fibre of $\pi$ is an elliptic curve, and $K_X \cdot C =0$ for any curve $C$ contained in a fibre of $\pi$; \end{itemize} We will also assume that there exists another fibration $\hat{\pi} : Y \to S$ (which might be isomorphic to $\pi$) such that: \begin{itemize} \item[(iv)] the fibration $\hat{\pi}$ also satisfies properties (i) through (iii); \item[(v)] $Y$ is a fine, relative moduli of stable sheaves on the fibres of $X$, while $X$ itself is a also a fine, relative moduli of stable sheaves on the fibres of $Y$, and $\dimension X = \dimension Y$; \item[(vi)] the universal families from (v) give us a pair of Fourier-Mukai transforms $\Psi : D(X) \to D(Y)$ and $\Phi : D(Y) \to D(X)$ such that $\Phi \Psi = \text{id}_{D(X)}[-1]$ and $\Psi \Phi = \text{id}_{D(Y)}[-1]$. \end{itemize}
+We will assume that $\pi : X \to S$ is a morphism satisfying: \begin{itemize} \item[(i)] $\pi$ is projective and flat; \item[(ii)] $X, S$ are smooth projective varieties; \end{itemize} We will also assume that there exists another fibration $\widehat{\pi} : Y \to S$ (which might be isomorphic to $\pi$) such that: \begin{itemize} \item[(iii)] the fibration $\widehat{\pi}$ also satisfies properties (i) and (ii); \item[(iv)] $Y$ is a fine, relative moduli of stable sheaves on the fibres of $X$, while $X$ itself is also a fine, relative moduli of stable sheaves on the fibres of $Y$, and $\dimension X = \dimension Y$; \item[(v)] the universal families from (iv) give us a pair of Fourier-Mukai transforms $\Psi : D(X) \to D(Y)$ and $\Phi : D(Y) \to D(X)$ such that $\Phi \Psi = \text{id}_{D(X)}[-1]$ and $\Psi \Phi = \text{id}_{D(Y)}[-1]$. \end{itemize}

 As in \cite{Lo5}, we introduce the following notations: we write $f$ to denote the Chern character of the structure sheaf of a smooth fibre of $\pi$, i.e.\ the `fibre class' of $\pi$.
 Then for any object $E \in D(X)$, we define the fibre degree of $E$ to be